-🔐 Upgrade your patio door game with secure style and effortless install!
+🔑 Upgrade your sliding door game with security and style!

 This Sliding Patio Door Handle Set by HauSun offers a full replacement solution with a keyed exterior lock, reversible design for left or right-handed doors, and easy DIY installation.
-Crafted from durable powder-coated die-cast aluminum, it fits door thicknesses from 1-1/2" to 1-3/4" and includes all necessary components for a seamless upgrade.
+Crafted from durable powder-coated aluminum die-cast, it fits door thicknesses from 1-1/2" to 1-3/4" and includes all necessary components for a seamless upgrade.

 Material | Aluminum, Die-Cast |